re:Building with Nuxt Content v2

 cd gr-portal-app

 Styling is even easier.
-I did a quick layout using Vuetify, but after finishing with the initial layout, I realized I wasn't really taking advantage of the prebuilt components.
-My design is simple enough that a simple CSS library would probably do the trick.
-I've decided to use Tailwind CSS for this.
-Luckily for me, there's a plugin for Nuxt that has made it easy for me to add to my project.
-You can add the @nuxtjs/tailwindcss dependency to your project with the following command:
+I did a quick layout using Vuetify first, but once I finished the initial structure, I realized I wasn't really taking advantage of its prebuilt components.
+My design is simple enough that a lightweight CSS library would do.
+I went with Tailwind CSS.
+There's a Nuxt plugin that makes it easy to add:

-pnpm i -D @nuxtjs/tailwindcssYou then add it to the modules section in your nuxt.config:
+Then add it to the modules section in nuxt.config:

 export default defineNuxtConfig({